Viator Reservation System API (1.0)

 TGDS0035 Unknown transaction status

-TGDS0036 Event availability has been changed so that it is impossible to book for this travler mix
+TGDS0036 Event availability has been changed so that it is impossible to book for this traveler mix

 TGDS0037 Connection closed by reseller before response could be dispatched